Described in Frommer's NYC, the Michelin Green Guide, & Rough Guide to NYC. See reviews on TripAdvisor and Yelp.

 --Wall Street Journal, 11/17/07

-There are lots of walking tours in New York, but Brooklyn specialist Norman Oder has designed these tours to be wider-ranging and faster-paced than most.
+Brooklyn specialist Norman Oder has designed these walking (and public transit) tours to be wider-ranging and faster-paced than most.

 The goal: neither a seminar in architectural history nor a drive-by, but an effort to understand the historical/cultural/political/retail/residential landscape.
 Clues help us understand the block, neighborhood, borough, and city.
 And, of course, we snack, see art, and otherwise explore.